 The recipe said to only let it raise 10 minutes, but I gave it 20.
 You may need to let it rise longer, especially if you live at low altitudes.

-The dough is rolled out into an approximate 20"x15" rectangle, then cut into 1" strips.
+The dough is rolled out into an approximate 20"x12" rectangle, then cut into 1" strips.

 Each strip is folded in half, twisted and dunked in melted butter...

-Each twist is put onto a baking sheet and sprinkled with toppings of your choice: garlic salt, Parmesan cheese, Salad Supreme or Johnny's Garlic Seasoning.
+Each twist is put onto an ungreased baking sheet or Silpat baking mat and sprinkled with toppings of your choice: garlic salt, Parmesan cheese, Salad Supreme or Johnny's Garlic Seasoning.

 Here's how they look after 20 minutes of rising time.
-Let's bake!
+They should feel light and spongy.

 Hot and fresh....ready to eat!